 Cesar Chavez’s Lessons from Dr. King

-The following is an excerpt from a speech Chavez gave on January 12, 1990 about the lessons he learned from Dr. Martin Luther King, Jr.
+The following is an excerpt from a speech Chavez gave in January 1990 about the lessons he learned from Dr. Martin Luther King, Jr.:

 My friends, as we enter a new decade, it should be clear to all of us that there is an unfinished agenda, that we have miles to go before we reach the promised land.
 The men who rule this country today never learned the lessons of Dr. King, they never learned that non-violence is the only way to peace and justice.